DavidPratten/idr-examples/ACT_Conveyance_Duty/README.md

 | false | false| 2,000,000 | 155,000 |

 ### An owner occupier pays $50,150 in conveyancing duty.
 What is the corresponding house price?
+This query
 ```
+-- Example 4
 select price from ACT_Conveyance_Duty where duty = 50150 and eligible_owner_occupier;
 ```
-shows that there are 100 possible prices that give a duty value of $50,150
+shows that there is more than one possible price that gives a duty value of $50,150.
+The IDR has deduced that there are 100 such values and reports them.

 | price     |
 |-----------|